Chymyst/chymyst-core/docs/chymyst03.md

 The chemical machine emits a blocking molecule in a special way:

 1. The emission call, such as `f(x)`, will add a new copy of the molecule `f(x)` to the soup, — this is so with any molecule.
-2. However, the original emitting process (which can be a reaction body or any other code) will be blocked at least until _some other_ reaction starts running and consumes the emitted copy of `f(x)`.
+2. However, the original emitting process (which can be a running reaction body or any other code) will be blocked at least until _some other_ reaction starts running and consumes the emitted copy of `f(x)`.
-3. Once such a reaction starts, that reaction's body will **send a reply value** to the original process that emitted `f()`.
+3. Once such a reaction starts, that reaction's body must **send a reply value** to the original process that emitted `f()`.
 Sending a reply value is accomplished by calling a special **reply emitter**, which is only available within the scope of reactions that consume blocking molecules.
 4. The original process becomes unblocked right after it receives the reply value.
 To the original process, the reply value appears to be the value returned by the function call `f(x)`.
 Within the reaction that sends a reply, the reply call is asynchronous (it returns immediately, without waiting for the unblocked process).

-Here is an example showing the `Chymyst` syntax for emitting a reply.
+Here is an example showing `Chymyst`'s syntax for emitting a reply.
 Suppose we have a reaction that consumes a non-blocking molecule `c()` with an integer value and the blocking molecule `f()` defined above.
 We would like to use the blocking molecule in order to fetch the integer value that `c()` carries.
 The typical code for this kind of reaction looks like this: